Hiring the right software sales recruiter is not a small decision. It shows up in your pipeline, your revenue, and how your team performs over time.

 When a recruiter oversells the role, it tends to backfire.
 Candidates who’ve been burned before will notice, and it erodes the credibility of everything else you’re telling them.

 Strong candidates want to understand how the role actually operates: where deals tend to get stuck, what support exists, and what doesn’t.
-Your recruiter needs to be able to present the role as it is.
+Your recruiter needs to make the role as attractive as possible while presenting the role as it is.
 Not just who it’s for, but who it’s not for.
+That’s what strong candidates tend to respond to.

 Early in a recruiter’s career, you learn what gets someone hired.
 After more time, you start to see what happens after the hire.

+We see this a lot.
+A client wants a seasoned sales leader with 20+ years of experience.
 In one case, they had just let go of two of those hires.
-Both had strong backgrounds and real experience.
-Neither had built enough pipeline.
-They were still focused on hiring another “proven” candidate.
+Both had strong backgrounds and solid experience, but neither had built enough pipeline.
+And they were still focused on hiring another “proven” candidate.

-We introduced someone earlier in their career.
-About 5 to 7 years in.
-What stood out wasn’t tenure.
-It was how he worked.
-He had a track record of building pipeline from scratch, developing his own leads, and taking initiative.
+We suggested a different direction based on what we were seeing.
+We introduced someone earlier in their career, about 5 to 7 years in.
+What made him a strong candidate was his track record of building a pipeline from scratch, developing his own leads, and taking initiative.
+He was the proverbial “self-starter.”

 You also see that the candidate who gets the offer isn’t always the right hire.
 Over time, that changes how you approach a search.
 You stop thinking about who will get the offer and start thinking about who will actually perform in the role.